Module pl.stringx

 format_operator ()

 Python-style formatting operator.
-Calling text.format_operator() overloads the % operator for strings to give Python/Ruby style formated output.
+Calling text.format_operator() overloads the % operator for strings to give Python/Ruby style formatted output.
 This is extended to also do template-like substitution for map-like data.

 Note this goes further than the original, and will allow these cases: